snehasharma2330/hr_analytics_excel_dashboard/README.md

 ## KEY INSIGHTS
-	1The organisation has 1470 total employees of which 237 left, resulting in an attrition rate of 16%.
+### The organisation has 1470 total employees of which 237 left, resulting in an attrition rate of 16%.
-	The Research and Development department recorded the highest employee attrition (133 employees) , followed by Sales (92 employees) while Human Resources had the lowest attrition (12 employees).
+### The Research and Development department recorded the highest employee attrition (133 employees) , followed by Sales (92 employees) while Human Resources had the lowest attrition (12 employees).
-	Laboratory Technician (62 employees) and Sales Execution (57 employees) experienced the highest employee turnover among all job roles.
+### Laboratory Technician (62 employees) and Sales Execution (57 employees) experienced the highest employee turnover among all job roles.
-	The (26-35) age group recorded the highest employee attrition, suggesting that early to mid-career employees are more likely to leave the organisation.
+### The (26-35) age group recorded the highest employee attrition, suggesting that early to mid-career employees are more likely to leave the organisation.
-	The Average Monthly Income across the organisation is 6503 with the Human Resource department reporting the highest average salary among the departments.
+### The Average Monthly Income across the organisation is 6503 with the Human Resource department reporting the highest average salary among the departments.
 ---

 ## BUSINESS RECOMMENDATIONS
-	Prioritize retention initiatives like career growth, rewards, compensation and workplace flexibility in the Research and Development and Sales departments, which together account for 225 of the 237 attrition cases
+### Prioritize retention initiatives like career growth, rewards, compensation and workplace flexibility in the Research and Development and Sales departments, which together account for 225 of the 237 attrition cases
-	Review overtime policies and workload distribution, especially for employees regularly working overtime, to help reduce burnout and salary enhancement to improve retention.
+### Review overtime policies and workload distribution, especially for employees regularly working overtime, to help reduce burnout and salary enhancement to improve retention.
-	Take feedback suggestion discussions and career development with employees in those roles which they have the highest turnover to know the employee’s needs.
+### Take feedback suggestion discussions and career development with employees in those roles which they have the highest turnover to know the employee’s needs.
-	Develop targeted engagement and career growth programs for the employees in the 26-35 age group where attrition is highest.
+### Develop targeted engagement and career growth programs for the employees in the 26-35 age group where attrition is highest.
-	Monitor promotion cycles and identify employees with long promotion gaps to improve career growth and employee satisfaction.
+### Monitor promotion cycles and identify employees with long promotion gaps to improve career growth and employee satisfaction.
 ---

 ## CONCLUSION